Union for the Liberation of Ukraine

 The SVU engaged in propaganda and Ukrainophile enlightenment efforts among Ukrainian prisoners-of-war.
 It was allocated funding and allowed access to POW camps in return for pledging to support the Central Powers war effort and moderating the relationship between the Austrian and Russian militaries and the Ukrainians of eastern Galicia and the Russian Empire.
 After the 1917 February Revolution, the SVU organised two Ukrainian divisions from captured POWs— the Bluecoats under the German army and the Greycoats under the Austrian army which were later incorporated into the army of the Ukrainian People's Republic.
 Following the signing of the Treaty of Brest-Litovsk in February 1918 that recognised Ukrainian independence, the SVU dissolved itself on 1 May.

+Publications

+SVU published numerous periodicals for Ukrainian prisoners of war, as well as the German-language weekly Ukrainische Nachrichten ("Ukrainian News"), published in Vienna, and the French-language La Revue Ukrainienne ("Ukrainian Review"), issued in Lausanne.